 Caching

-In general terms, a cache is a component that stores an object (or its states) in any form of temporary storage that is accessible for future used.
-The object that is being stored can be a result of computational, operational, inputs/outputs or analytical operations and calculations.
+A cache is a component that stores an object (or its state) in temporary storage for future use.
+The stored object can be the result of computational, operational, I/O, or analytical operations.

 How to use the Cache?